Ben Ayade: Appointments/political career

 During his term in the Senate, Ayade held the position of vice-chairman, Senate Committee on Environment and Ecology.
 He was also a member of other committees such as Petroleum Downstream, Education, Drugs/Narcotics/Crime etc.

 Ayade won the gubernatorial poll again on the platform of the People's Democratic Party (PDP) in the April 2015 elections in Cross River State, having polled 342,016 votes ahead of the All Progressives Congress candidate in the state, Odey Ochicha, with 53,983 votes.

 Ayade recontested in the 2019 gubernatorial elections as a member of the People Democratic Party (PDP) and was reelected as the governor of Cross River State.

+During his last year as governor, Ayade contested the 2023 Cross River North Senate Seat and lost to Sen. Jarigbe Agom.

 Awards

 Ayade was awarded the 2016 Vanguard Governor of the Year.

 Ayade was awarded the 2019 Champion Newspaper Governor of the Year.

 Ayade was awarded the 2020 Leadership newspaper Governor of the year.

-Ayade was also awarded the Blueprint Newspaper Governor of the Year on Agro-industrializatihin 2021.
-The e award was in recognition of his developmental strides on Agro-industrialization.
+Ayade was also awarded the Blueprint Newspaper Governor of the Year on Agro-industrialization 2021.
+The award was in recognition of his developmental strides on Agro-industrialization.

 On 24 August 2019, Ayade was invested as the Knight of St. John (KSJ) International by the Roman Catholic Church, Sacred Heart Cathedral, the seat of the Metropolitan Archdiocese of Calabar.

-In October 2022, he was awarded a national honour of Commander of the Order of the Niger (CON) by president Muhammadu Buhari.
+In October 2022, he was awarded a national honour of Commander of the Order of the Niger (CON) by President Muhammadu Buhari.